frenetic-lang/tutorials/07-NCFirewall.md

 if (dlSrc = 00:00:00:00:00:04 && dlDst = 00:00:00:00:00:02 && tcpDstPort = 25) ||
    (dlSrc = 00:00:00:00:00:02 && dlDst = 00:00:00:00:00:04 && tcpSrcPort = 25)
 then
-  routing
+  forwarding
 else
   drop
 ```

-### Exercise 2: Firewall + Routing
+### Exercise 2: Firewall + Forwarding

-Wrap the routing policy you wrote above within a policy implementing the firewall.
+Wrap the forwarding policy you wrote above within a policy implementing the firewall.
 Assume standard port numbers:

 - HTTP servers are on port 80 and
 - SMTP servers are on port 25.

-> See `frenetic-tutorial-code/Sol_Chapter7_Routing.nc`, if you
+> See `frenetic-tutorial-code/Sol_Chapter7_Forwarding.nc`, if you
 > did not finish the previous task.

 Your edited file will probably have the following structure:

 ```
-let routing = (* from part 1, above *)
+let forwarding = (* from part 1, above *)

 let firewall =
   if (* traffic is allowed *) then
-    routing
+    forwarding
   ...
   else
     drop